j10sanders/j10sanders.github.io/_posts/2016-11-22-python-list-oo.md

 	[[4, 3, 3, 2, 2, 2, 2], [4, 3, 3, 2, 2, 2, 2], [4, 3, 3, 2, 2, 2, 2], [4, 3, 3, 2, 2, 2, 2]] newsubsets [[4, 3, 3, 2, 2, 2, 2], [4, 3, 3, 2, 2, 2, 2], [4, 3, 3, 2, 2, 2, 2], [4, 3, 3, 2, 2, 2, 2]] subsets

-WHY ARE THEY THE SAME AFTER I ONLY MUTATE NEWSUBSET?
-I made sure that newsubsets is not referring to the same list as subsets, that is why I used newsubsets = **list**(subsets).
+***Why are they the same after I only mutate newsubsets?***  I made sure that newsubsets is not referring to the same list as subsets, that is why I used newsubsets = **list**(subsets).
 I could also have used newsubsets = **subsets[:]** and the same behavior would occur.
 See [http://henry.precheur.org/python/copy_list](http://henry.precheur.org/python/copy_list) and [http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/Q2/mutation.html](http://www-inst.eecs.berkeley.edu/~selfpace/cs9honline/Q2/mutation.html) for more information about copying lists.
 I was doing this part correctly...

 But as the print statement shows, the `i.extend(x)` seems to be mutating both lists, not just `newsubsets`.
 And the reason I made the list `newsubsets` was so that I can edit a copy of `subsets` (by extending it with 'x') without mutating the original.
 Then I can add the edited list to the unedited list.